Over the past decade, technology has changed the way businesses run.

 As mentioned, Google Drive is free if you need 15GB of storage.
 You can upgrade to 100GB for either $1.99 per month or $19.99 per year, while access to 2TB of storage costs $9.99 per month or $99.99 per year.

-Zoom is a video conferencing app that lets you hold virtual team meetings.
+Zoom is a business phone service app that lets you hold virtual team meetings.
 Remote team meetings allow you to:

 - Exchange ideas